-Qualitative and Quantitative Improvement of Fish and fish seed.
+Qualitative and Quantitative Improvement of Fish and Fish Seed.
 The different fish used in the composite culture do not breed in the pond environment.
-The carps breed in rivers during monsoon months (July, August).
+The carp breed in rivers during monsoon months (July, and August).
 The eggs and seeds collected from riverine water were seldom pure.

 Fish seed is a commercial term for

 - Spawn (fertilized developing eggs)